fuhrmanator/fuhrmanator.github.io/_posts/2021-12-15-markdown-in-gift.md

 ### Line breaks

-In GIFT, line breaks are considered white space and don't mean anything, unless there are two in succession - a blank line - the separator between questions.
+In GIFT, line breaks are considered white space and don't mean anything, unless there are two in succession - a blank line - to separate questions.
 Since markdown *does* use line breaks as part of its formatting, there must be a way to escape them so they don't get processed as GIFT.
 The Moodle GIFT parser will convert the text `\n` (two characters) of a markdown text into a line break.
 Here's an example: